 Medical and Nursing

-Dr. P's blend of expertise and compassion bring our patients the best medical care available.
-In his role as Medical Director he works closely with the treatment team to assure that total patient care is achieved.
+Dr. P's blend of expertise and compassion ensures the best medical care available to everyone we serve.
+He works closely with the treatment team to make sure we provide total patient care at The Friary.
 "When people stop abusing drugs and alcohol it's amazing to see how the body can heal."

 Dr. Scott treats people experiencing addiction.
-He earned his medical education from Meharry Medical College and did a residency at Vanderbilt University Medical Center.
-He is licensed by the U.S. Drug Enforcement Administration (DEA) for Suboxone treatment and is a member of the Alabama Medical Association and Lauderdale County Medical Association.
+He earned his medical education at Meharry Medical College.
+He completed a residency at Vanderbilt University Medical Center.
+Dr. Scott is licensed by the U.S. Drug Enforcement Administration (DEA) for Suboxone® treatment.
+He is a member of the Alabama Medical Association and Lauderdale County Medical Association.
 He is certified by the American Board of Psychiatry and Neurology.
 Dr. Scott also sees people at The Summit Group in Pensacola.
 There, he provides adult psychiatry care and outpatient opioid addiction treatment.

 Sandi has worked for Lakeview Center since 2006 and has been at The Friary since 2014.
 She has a master’s degree in psychology from the University of West Florida and is working to complete course work and hours required to obtain licensure as a mental health counselor.
 Sandi’s experience at Lakeview Center also includes assessments and screenings for acute inpatient units and adult outpatient areas, as well as in-depth assessments for parents involved in the child welfare system.
 “My passion is truly to help others through tough battles in their lives and provide hope when they feel hopeless, and help them see a glimmer light in the dark tunnels of life that we all experience sometimes.
 I have faith that we as humans are here to help heal each other through love and compassion.”